entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 # Multitenancy on Entando

-This is the starting point to add multitenancy architecture to your application.
-First the primary tenant must be configured with cache management, search capability and content delivery server (CDS) services.
-Then your secondary tenants can be created with the detailed steps below.
+To apply multitenant architecture with multiple tenants on Entando, you must create a primary environment where the secondary tenants can reside and share certain resources.
+This tutorial provides the instructions for this application if Entando.
+The primary tenant must initially be configured with cache management, search capability and content delivery server (CDS) services.
+Then, secondary tenants can be created and configured with its own isolated set of services through a ConfigMap which is the last step in this process.

 See <!-- [Multitenancy on Entando](../../docs/consume/multitenancy.md) -->, for details on concepts and architecture.